similia similibus curentur

 By law, only medical doctors with additional qualification in homeopathy are allowed to practise homeopathy in Slovenia.
 However, the practices of conventional and homeopathic medicine are not compatible as the medical doctors who wish to practise homeopathy will lose the licence required to practise conventional medicine.

 In October 2007, the Act on healing practices (Official Gazette of the Republic of Slovenia, Nos.
 94/2007, 87/2011) was brought in by the National Assembly of the Republic of Slovenia.
 As stated in the second paragraph of the Article 6: "Notwithstanding the preceding paragraph, homeopathy, chiropractics and osteopathy shall only be performed by persons with a degree from a medical school, knowledge of homeopathy, chiropractics or osteopathy and a valid licence acquired in compliance with this Act."
 The Act has not been fully implemented yet.
 In 2009, the Ministry of Health started the revision of the Act to simplify all procedures and eliminate administrative barriers and burdens (essential changes: not to establish a »Chamber of Healers«, not to issue licences for 7 years, but to establish a public register of practitioners etc.).
-Due to frequent changes of the ministers of health and governments the amended act has not been passed by the National Assembly yet.
+Due to frequent changes of the health ministers and governments, the amended act has not been passed by the National Assembly yet.

 In June 2008, some new paragraphs were introduced in the amended Medical Doctors Service Act (Official Gazette of the Republic of Slovenia, No. 58/2008) to strictly prohibit medical doctors from practising homeopathy.
 If they practise it, the Slovenian Medical Chamber may never issue a license in the first place or may revoke the medical doctor’s licence either temporarily or permanently and she/he will be struck off from the Register of medical doctors.
 A fine ranging from € 650 to € 1200 could be imposed on a medical doctor using homeopathy or any other alternative form of medical treatment.
 All doctors and dentists in Slovenia are obligated to register with the Medical Chamber of Slovenia and be licensed as independent medical services practitioners in order to work independently.